 Bay is a dioecious plant, which means it has male and female flowers on separate plants.
-Male and female plants are not identified in garden centres, as most gardeners only grow them for their foliage.
-The flowers are insignificant and the berries inedible.
+Male and female plants are not identified in garden centres, as most gardeners grow them only for their foliage.
+The flowers are insignificant and the berries are inedible.

+Bay is slightly tender when young and benefits from shelter and protection in winter.
+Grow Laurus nobilis in fertile, well-drained soil in full sun, ideally near a south- or west-facing wall, which will provide additional shelter from cold winds and frost.
+In cooler regions, consider growing in a pot which you can move indoors in autumn.
 Grow bay in a sheltered spot in moist but well-drained soil.
-Prune in summer and cut back hard to rejuvenate old plants in spring. bay leaves can be harvested at any time of year – dry them before storing for the best results.
+Prune in summer and cut back hard to rejuvenate old plants in spring.
+Bay leaves can be harvested at any time of year – use immediately or dry before storing.

-Bay does best in full sun to partial shade, ideally in a sheltered position as it’s not completely hardy.
-In exposed gardens bay can cope with temperatures down to about -5 ºC but can suffer leaf damage.
+Bay hails from the Mediterranean, so does best in full sun to partial shade, ideally in a sheltered position, as it’s not completely hardy when young.
+In exposed gardens, bay can cope with temperatures down to about -5ºC but can suffer leaf damage.
 This is easily solved by covering plants with garden fleece in winter or moving pot-grown bays to a more sheltered spot.

 Bay tends to be hardier when planted directly into the garden, as plants can put down a more comprehensive root system.
 Well-drained soil is essential.
 If planted in the ground and left to grow unclipped, expect plants to reach a height of up to 8m.

 Improve garden soil before planting by digging in compost and grit, if your soil is heavy.
 If planting clipped standard bays as a formal statement, ensure they’re standing straight before firming the soil around the root ball.
 Water in well and continue to water regularly for a couple of weeks after planting, to help it settle in well.